cfelton/alt.hdl/README.md

 This example does not architecturally optimize the SOP for a given design.
 Example, often the clock rate is higher than the sample rate and a single multiplier can be shared (time-multiplexed) in the SOP calculation.
+This type of description would rarely (if ever) be used for an actual FIR filter in an FPGA or ASIC.

 Example source
 [bsv](https://github.com/cfelton/alt.hdl/blob/master/examples/ex4_mathsop/bsv/sop1.bsv),